How do I know if I'm ready for Endless Customers?

 It requires long-term commitment, a cultural shift, and you have to stay the course to reap the enormous benefits.

-This commitment is indefinite, but produces longer-term results.
-That is, you benefit year after year from the work you put into producing They Ask, You Answer content.
+This commitment is indefinite, but delivers longer-term results.
+That is, you benefit year after year from the work you put into producing Endless Customers content.

-At the time when many companies begin their They Ask, You Answer journey, their Web sites have little authority.
-Most of their web pages, no matter how beautiful, are rarely found in search engines.
+At the time when many businesses begin their Endless Customers journey, their website still has little authority.
+Most of their Web pages, no matter how beautiful they are, are rarely found in search engines.

 So these companies put some time into creating the right content, and when search engines start to notice it, the companies start to see growth.
 Maybe that growth is small at first, but over the course of a year they have tripled or even quadrupled the traffic to their website.